biplovgautam/webcrawler/output/MDs/prettyclickcosmetics_com_products_prettyclick-lip-cream-mocha-1.md

 Available in stock

+A weightless, long-wearing, liquid lipstick with a soft-matte finish- that looks incredible on every skin tone.

+Made in Korea

 Quantity

-Decrease quantity for Milani Conceal + Perfect Blur Out Smoothing Primer 21g
+Decrease quantity for Prettyclick Lip Cream - Mocha

-Increase quantity for Milani Conceal + Perfect Blur Out Smoothing Primer 21g
+Increase quantity for Prettyclick Lip Cream - Mocha

 Add to cart